jaredpar/jaredpar.github.io/_posts/2008-02-24-synchronizationcontext-and-higher-order-functions.md

 layout: post
 ---
-It's often useful to ensure that actions occur on specific threads, in particular event handlers.??
-Take Windows Forms for instance where all operations on a Control must occur on the thread it was created on.??
-Typically this is not a problem since WinForms respond to events such as Click, Move, etc...??
+It's often useful to ensure that actions occur on specific threads, in particular event handlers.
+Take Windows Forms for instance where all operations on a Control must occur on the thread it was created on.
+Typically this is not a problem since WinForms respond to events such as Click, Move, etc...
 These events are sourced from the same thread so it's not an issue.

-But there are cases where events are sourced from a separate thread and we need to Marshal it back onto the Control thread.??
-One good example of this is [FileSystemWatcher](http://msdn2.microsoft.com/en- us/library/system.io.filesystemwatcher.aspx).??
-If a SynchronizationObject is not provided it will raise the event on an unspecified thread.??
-This event cannot directly touch a Control or an "Illegal cross thread call exception" will occur.??
+But there are cases where events are sourced from a separate thread and we need to Marshal it back onto the Control thread.
+One good example of this is [FileSystemWatcher](http://msdn2.microsoft.com/en- us/library/system.io.filesystemwatcher.aspx).
+If a SynchronizationObject is not provided it will raise the event on an unspecified thread.
+This event cannot directly touch a Control or an "Illegal cross thread call exception" will occur.
 Many examples use ISynchronizedInvoke to marshal the code back.
 There are a couple of downsides to this approach including

-  1. ISynchronizedInvoke on Controls won't work until the Handle is created or after it's destroyed.??
+  1. ISynchronizedInvoke on Controls won't work until the Handle is created or after it's destroyed.
 So if the event fires in either of these cases an unhandled exception will occur and typically crash the process.
   2. Can't use an anonymous lambda because ISynchronizedInvoke is not typed to a specific delegate
   3. Code is easy to get subtly wrong